killerfrost22/CMSC388-Something-about-React/README.md

 ### This is my temp archive of the course

+```
 It is about React & js & html
 ```

-```

 Yep.
 That's it.
 You should see the following output:

 ```
+exercises and codefolder
 ```

 ### Deploying

+```
 install vscode &

-```

 ```

 It's that simple.
 And when it comes time to scale the application, all you have to do is:

 ```
 npm build & npm start
 ```